 How to Use Public Transport and Save Some Money

 Doha is relatively compact so taxi prices are not too bad especially if you are travelling with someone.
 I was on my own and wanted to get by with as little as possible.
 Hence, I decided to go for public transport, ie. the bus.

 When you get to the arrivals hall, turn right and look for the bus signs.
 There is a vending machine which is very easy to use.
 I’d suggest getting an unlimited day pass.
 You can hop on and off as many times as you like.
 It’s 20 riyals (2,4 euros or 2,75$) compared to 2 trips which cost 10 riyals.
-Take photos of the bus lines so you know which one to use in case you don’t have Internet later on.
+Take photos of the bus lines so you know which one to use in case you don’t have the Internet later on.

 I felt a bit intimidated because there were no other women on the bus.
 Apparently, the local ladies don’t really use these buses but tourists and some airport workers do.
 The first seats on the bus are reserved for women, children and the elderly.
 I had a really cool bus driver from Sri Lanka by the way and who told me a lot about Doha and Qatar.
 Almost like my own tour guide.
 On the way back the driver didn’t speak very good English then again and a fellow passenger found it hard to communicate with him when asking for the right bus stop so beware of this.

 Things to See in Doha

 The Museum of Islamic Art was just breathtaking.
 Such a beautiful building.
 I was in awe!
 However, I felt that the art collections weren‘t that interesting and there wasn’t too much to see either (you need max 90 minutes, I’d say).
 Luckily it’s free!
 The cafe in the hall is very modern and airy, and you get a magnificent view of the city center with its grandiose skyscrapers.